Lakelands (02) 4953 7111 Book Now

 WENDY HARRIS

-Wendy is a registered psychologist who graduated from the University of Newcastle in 1988 with a Bachelor of Arts (Honours) degree in Psychology.
+Wendy is a Registered Psychologist who graduated from the University of Newcastle in 1988 with a Bachelor of Arts (Honours) degree in Psychology.
 She began her career working with young people with severe traumatic head injuries, helping them reintegrate into the community.
 She has also worked for the Royal Australian Navy, for community-based organizations such as Centacare and Headspace, and in private practice both in Australia and New Zealand.
-Wendy currently works at Newcastle Grammar School (Park campus), providing support and screening assessments for students.
-In this role, Wendy works collaboratively with teachers, learning specialists, and parents to ensure students enjoy their learning experience and reach their full potential.
-Wendy’s special interest is in cognitive and educational assessments, particularly identifying young people with specific learning needs, e.g. giftedness, Specific Learning Difficulties (dyslexia, dyscalculia, dysgraphia, etc.).
+Wendy currently works exclusively in her area of special interest doing cognitive and educational assessments, particularly identifying young people with specific learning needs.
+These needs may include giftedness, inattention, processing difficulties, and/or Specific Learning Difficulties (Dyslexia, Dyscalculia, Dysgraphia).
 She is trained in the Cattell-Horn-Carroll method of cognitive testing, which is considered by scholars to be the most accurate representation of human cognitive abilities currently available.
 She also holds a Certificate in Gifted Education (NZ).

 DENISE MCCAW